sincereuk/docs/content/quickstarts/workflows/ecs.md

 ## Amazon ECR & ECS

-In this tutorial, we’ll discuss how to implement continuously deploy your containerized applications onto Amazon ECS and storing images in ECR.
+In this tutorial, we’ll discuss how to continuously deploy your containerized applications onto Amazon ECS and storing images in ECR.
 ### Requirements